Healthy Active Learning

-The Ministry of Education will work with curriculum experts, teachers, school and kura leaders to design and publish Health and Physical Education (HPE) and Hauora curriculum resources for schools and kura to enhance the understanding and delivery of HPE and physical activity initiatives.
+Provide Health and Physical Education and Hauora curriculum resources to enhance the understanding and delivery of HPE and physical activity initiatives

-The Ministry of Health will develop a toolkit to help all early learning services and schools create a healthy food and drink environment.
+Develop a toolkit to help create a healthy food and drink environment.
 This will include a focus on healthy food and water-only (and plain milk) policies.
-Following consultation,

 The Healthy Active Learning Advisors at Sport Wellington are working with school leaders and teachers to support the provision of play, sport and Physical Education.
 They are taking a needs-based approach and aim to build upon good existing practice and upskill teachers to be more competent and confident delivering high quality physical activity.